-To quote an old phrase, "if it ain't buote - why fix it?"
+To quote an old phrase "if it about broke - why fix it?"

-Members of the community who serve on these commissions do so out of lave for the town. . .
+Members of the community who serve on these commissions do so out of love for the town...

-In many instances they have no authority to make financial or final decisions- and yet I believe that their apput it yet I - they are the voice of the people-
+In many instances they have no authority to make financial or first decisions- and yet I believe that their toput it yeal - they are the voice of the people.

-Will they stways agree with decisions that are made by town government?
+Will they steams agree with decisions that are made by town government?
 No- and I don't want them to again this is democracy at work.

-So I sak you welly would this commission even consider taying to grode the democratic process of our town?
+So I saik you - why would this commission even consider taying to grade the democratic process of our toward

-The very fabric of our democracy has been built on a system of checks and balances put in place by our founding fathers from our Federal governments three branches, [gudicial/executive/legislative] to our State Government and, at the local level, our town government.
-The democracy that has worked so well for this country was founded on the principal that no single entity would hold the majority of the power-that in fact, the power would stay with the people-and those in leadership would be subject to a check and balance system designed to avoid any accidental or intentional abuse of that power and printings.
-To erode this democratic model-and to place power in the hands of just a few offices, without oversight and review-is pure folly.
+The very labric of our democracy has been built on a system of checks and balances put in place by our Founding Fathers from our Federal governments three branches, [judicial/executive/legislative] to our State Government and, at the local level, our town government.
+The democracy that has worked so well for this country was founded on the principal that no single entity would hold the majority of the power-that in fact, the power would stay with the people-and those in leadership would be subject to a check and balance system designed to avoid any accidental or intentional abuse of that power and principle.
+To erode this democratic model-and to place power in the hands of just a few offices, without oversight and review-is pure felty.

-Therefore, I hope you will think long and hard and consider carefully any decisions you make before you impact the checks and balances of the Town of Commell.
+Therefore, I hope you will think long and hard and consider carefully any decisions you make before you impact the chocks and balances of the Town of Commedi.
 Thank you.